Fenwick was the representative for New Jersey’s 5th congressional district and was a Republican. She served from 1975 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fenwick is shown as a purple triangle. (analysis methodology)
+Fenwick is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Fenwick sponsored bills primarily in these issue areas:

 Government Operations and Politics (20%) Health (20%) Taxation (18%) Social Welfare (13%) Labor and Employment (9%) International Affairs (9%) Private Legislation (7%) Civil Rights and Liberties, Minority Issues (4%)

 Some of Fenwick’s most recently sponsored bills include...

 - H.J.Res.
 596 (97th): A joint resolution to commemorate the one-hundredth anniversary of Christ Church of ...